How to setup and manage your Stripe account

 In subscription commerce, churn reveals the percentage of people who stop being customers, whether by unsubscribing or canceling their product.

-However, not all of your customers churn because they made a conscious decision to leave your product.
-Many of them will churn passively for a number of reasons including credit card expirations, failed payments, processor problems, or fraud protection.
+However, not all customers churn because they made a conscious decision to leave.
+Many will churn passively for several reasons, including credit card expirations, failed payments, processor problems, or fraud protection.

-This type of passive churn can actually make up a significant amount of your overall churn rate, since your customers often don’t realize their subscription payments have failed.
-For this reason, subscription businesses opt to implement strategies to minimize this type of churn.
+Passive churn can make up a significant amount of your overall churn rate since your customers often don’t realize their subscription payments have failed.
+For this reason, subscription businesses opt to implement strategies to minimize this type of churn:

-One of these methods is to use a dedicated dunning service, such as Churnbuster, which integrates directly with your Stripe account.
+- Consider a dedicated dunning service, like Churnbuster, which integrates directly with your Stripe account.

-Dunning is a term used to describe the practice of business owners communicating with customers to remind them of payments due — tools like Churnbuster help you to automate this entire process and create personalized emails for failed payments.
+- Dunning is the practice of business owners communicating with customers to remind them of payments due.
+Tools like Churnbuster help automate this process and create personalized emails for failed payments.

-There are also some native features within Stripe that are worth your attention.
-In the Billing section, it’s possible to define parameters for how you’d like to manage failed payments, with Smart Retries, and automated emails for failed card payment methods.
+- Stripe has native features that define parameters for how you’d like to manage failed payments, like Smart Retries and automated emails for failed card payment methods, which you can find in the Billing section.

-You should review Stripe's tipping policy and prohibited and restricted business policy.
-Content and activities that violate these policies are against Stripe’s SSA.
-Please familiarize yourself with their policies to ensure that you do not accept tips or donations for anything prohibited or restricted.
+Consider reviewing Stripe's tipping policy and prohibited and restricted business policy.
+Content and activities that violate these rules are against Stripe’s SSA.
+Please familiarize yourself with their policies to ensure you do not accept tips or donations for anything prohibited or restricted.